-Brisbane Area WICEN Group uses the OwnCloud synchronisation and file sharing service for organising events and keeping contact information current.
+Brisbane Area WICEN Group uses the NextCloud synchronisation and file sharing service for organising events and keeping contact information current.
 It is hosted by one of the members here in Brisbane.

-To access OwnCloud, you only need a recent web browser.
+To access NextCloud, you only need a recent web browser.
 Windows XP users may have difficulty reaching the site using Internet Explorer, other browsers should work fine.

 Recommended configuration is: